Airdate: October 30, 2011

-- Never Trust a Trailer: TV spots for this episode only had a few comedic moments (like the "Iraq Lobster" cutaway and Peter attempting to tell jokes at the intervention), when this episode put much more emphasis on the drama (which, to be fair, would be hard to include in the promos).
+- Never Trust a Trailer: TV spots for this episode only had a few comedic moments (like the "Iraq Lobster" cutaway or Peter attempting to tell jokes at the intervention), when this episode put much more emphasis on drama (which, to be fair, would be hard to include in promos).

 - No-Holds-Barred Beatdown: Jeff beats Quagmire to a bloody pulp in the climax.

-- Oh Crap: A rather satisfying case with Jeff, as Quagmire chases him down in his car.
+- A rather satisfying case with Jeff, as Quagmire chases him down in his car.

-- And a bit earlier when Quagmire when he sees Jeff pointing a shotgun to his head.
+- And a bit earlier with Quagmire when he sees Jeff pointing a shotgun to his head.